jonmbake/menu-hotkeys/README.md

 --------------------| ------------------------------------------- | ----------

 ## To Do

-- Fix running tests from command line
-- Add ability to delete shortcut
-- Refactor code (right now it is a hack job)
+- Support url for loading/saving hotkeys
+- Document Code
 - Create a better demo
 - Update README
   - Add Images to describe how it works
+  - Describe Options
+  - Describe Events
+- Should only attach to first link under nav
+- Add ability to delete shortcut